Exceptionally Early Heatwave Hits Finland

 “In Finland we are used to cool weather and people start to have some health issues in this kind of weather already”, said Viljamaa.

-On Monday, temperatures between 24 and 28C were recorded, due to a high pressure system over the country, combined with a warm, dry air mass flowing from the south.
+On Monday, temperatures between 24oC and 28oC were recorded, due to a high pressure system over the country, combined with a warm, dry air mass flowing from the south.

-The town of Salo in southwestern Finland on Saturday registered the country's highest temperature of the year so far, at 28.8C.
+The town of Salo in southwestern Finland on Saturday registered the country's highest temperature of the year so far, at 28.8oC.

 “Now it seems the really, really hot weather will remain in Finland until the end of the month,” Viljamaa said.